 Despite being an avid globe-trotter, Carol Gregorio, PhD, never imagined she’d be spearheading global education efforts for the University of Arizona Health Sciences when she accepted a faculty position in the former Department of Cell Biology and Anatomy at the College of Medicine – Tucson in 1996.

-This April, Dr. Gregorio was appointed assistant vice provost for Global Health Sciences and interim executive director of UArizona Health Sciences Global and Online.
-Prior to her appointment, she had been co-leading the Health Sciences Global and Online strategic initiative while serving as vice dean for innovation and development in the College of Medicine – Tucson.
+This April, Dr. Gregorio was appointed assistant vice provost for Global Health Sciences and interim executive director of UArizona Health Sciences International.
+Prior to her appointment, she had been co-leading the Health Sciences International strategic initiative while serving as vice dean for innovation and development in the College of Medicine – Tucson.

 In her new role, she works with the five Health Sciences college deans and a team of faculty representatives from each college to expand Health Sciences education and research through new online master’s degree programs and microcampus dual-degree programs with partner universities around the world.